hakhyun0615/SQL/README.md

 # SQL
-This repository contains notes and summaries from the book '혼자 공부하는 SQL', along with practice problem notes from HackerRank and SQLZOO.
+This repository contains notes and summaries from the book "혼자 공부하는 SQL", along with practice problem notes from HackerRank and SQLZOO.

 ## Contents
 ### Chapter 2: Database Basics